prrvchr/mContactOOo/README.md

 This extension was written in order to make usable in free software (LibreOffice or OpenOffice) your personal data stored in your Microsoft Outlook address book.

-With the [smtpMailerOOo][32] extension, it can be the data source for [mail merge][33] by email, to your correspondents contained in your Microsoft Outlook address book.
+With the [eMailerOOo][32] extension, it can be the data source for [mail merge][33] by email, to your correspondents contained in your Microsoft Outlook address book.

 It will give you access to an information system that only larges companies are able, today, to implement.

+### What has been done for version 1.0.1:

+- The absence or obsolescence of the **OAuth2OOo** and/or **jdbcDriverOOo** extensions necessary for the proper functioning of **mContactOOo** now displays an error message.

+- Many other things...

+### What remains to be done for version 1.0.1:

+- Add new languages for internationalization...

+- Anything welcome...

 [1]: <img/mContactOOo.svg>
 [2]: <https://prrvchr.github.io/mContactOOo/README_fr>